ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 When a Signed Statement is registered by a Transparency Service a Receipt becomes available.
 When a Receipt is included in a Signed Statement a Transparent Statement is produced.

-Receipts are based on Signed Inclusion Proofs as described in COSE Receipts {{-COMETRE}} that also provides the COSE header parameter semantics for label TBD_0.
+Receipts are based on Signed Inclusion Proofs as described in COSE Receipts {{-RECEIPTS}} that also provides the COSE header parameter semantics for label TBD_0.

 The Registration time is recorded as the timestamp when the Transparency Service added the Signed Statement to its Verifiable Data Structure.